unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 ## 02. Syscall Shim

-As stated previously the system call shim layer is the layer that we use in order to achieve the same system call behaviour as the Linux kernel.
+As stated previously, the system call shim layer is what we use in order to achieve the same system call behaviour as the Linux kernel.

 Let's take a code snippet that does a system call from a binary: